 The Product Owner

-This is the one responsible to defining the features of the required product.
-This guy has bright ideas that to put into the final product.
-This should be knowledgeable person.
+This is the one responsible for defining the features of the required product.
+This guy has bright ideas to put into the final product.
+This should be a knowledgeable person.

 The Scrum Master

 They call him a servant leader that helps to keep things going and helps a median between the product owner and the team.

 The team consists of around seven members plus or minus two.
 If you have more members then split into more teams.
 Teams must be cross-functional so that the team can do all necessary analysis, design, implementation, testing, and documentation.

 Sprint mechanisms in scrum is really helpful to get things done in an efficient way.
 It will take off pressure from a team member and the probability of project success will increase for sure.
 This is done under the agile umbrella and hence very adaptive in nature.
 This is it has on traditional waterfall techniques.

 One Small Request: